waltervanheuven/auto-alt-text/README.md

 # Auto-Alt-Text

-Automatically create alt-text for images in Powerpoint files using [LLaVA](https://llava-vl.github.io), [OpenCLIP](https://github.com/mlfoundations/open_clip), or [Kosmos-2](https://github.com/microsoft/unilm/tree/master/kosmos-2).
+Automatically create **Alt Text** for images in Powerpoint files using [LLaVA](https://llava-vl.github.io), [OpenCLIP](https://github.com/mlfoundations/open_clip), or [Kosmos-2](https://github.com/microsoft/unilm/tree/master/kosmos-2).
+The Python script will create a text file with the generated Alt Text as well as apply these to the images in the PowerPoint file and save the updated Powerpoint to a new file.

+Please note that the Python script has been tested so far only on macOS (M1 MacBook Pro).
+However, it should also work on Windows and Linux.
+The models used run all locally.

 ## Setup